nortakales/vscode-daily-bullet-notes/README.md

   * [ ] Include some examples
   * [x] getting started section
   * [ ] table of commands
-* [ ] ability to add recurring todos on a specific day of week or date or maybe cadance, or even just once on a specific date
+* [ ] ability to add recurring todos on a specific day of week or date or maybe cadence, or even just once on a specific date
 * [x] bug: x and - is not removed if indented, but others are cleared
-* [ ] add [] when adding new line after a task
+* [x] add [] when adding new line after a task
+  * [x] backspace should then clear entire box
+  * [x] tab should indent it
 * [x] bug: syntax highlight [ ]
 * [ ] preference for [] vs [ ]
 * [x] refactor commands into separate classes